Practice overview

 He is recommended for civil fraud, commercial chancery (band 1), real estate litigation and professional negligence in Chambers UK Bar 2024, and for commercial dispute resolution in Chambers Global (band 1).
 He is also recommended for civil fraud (Tier 1), commercial litigation, banking and finance, property litigation, professional negligence, and company in The Legal 500 UK 2024.
 The Legal 500 2024 said that “Put quite simply, he is the pinnacle of the London Bar” (The Legal 500, 2024).

 Thomas has a particular interest in fraud claims and is well known for his expertise in obtaining and defending freezing and related interim orders, including Norwich Pharmacal orders.
-He is also well known for his experience in committal applications arising out of fraud claims, having appeared in some of the most significant cases in this area over the last 10 years.
+He is also well known for his experience in contempt applications arising out of fraud claims, having appeared in some of the most significant cases in this area over the last 10 years.
 He is also instructed to provide chancery and company law input in very high-value matrimonial disputes and has appeared on a number of occasions in leading cases in the Family Division.

 He is the author and editor of many leading textbooks, including Civil Fraud: Law, Practice and Procedure, details of which can be found under ‘Publications’.
 Since its publication in 2018 Civil Fraud has been cited with approval over 35 times in the English and overseas courts, making it perhaps the most cited textbook of the last 5 years.